hellowac/mapnik-wiki-zh-cn/Home.md

 Welcome to the Mapnik wiki.
+Please be aware that a lot of pages are extremely outdated.

 [All Pages](https://github.com/mapnik/mapnik/wiki/_pages)